malekehabmohamed/swaggerpetstore/README.md

    git clone https://github.com/malekehabmohamed/swaggerpetstore
    cd swaggerpetstore

-2. To Run the test cases, you can direclt run each cass inside the soultion at path "swaggerpetstore\src\test\java\TestCases":
+2. To Run the test cases, you can directly run each case inside the soultion at path "swaggerpetstore\src\test\java\TestCases":

 ## Test Cases